 Not a lot of people have heard about Dollhouse, but I was always captivated by its story of a secret facility that programs its “Dolls” (a fancy name for memory-wiped slaves) into whatever personality their clients desire.
 It was thought-provoking television with a disturbing premise at its core.
 The first season wasn’t very good as the show struggled with its standalone adventures and stories of the week.
 However, season two built a long-term story arc and astonishing momentum which lead to a VERY satisfying series finale (a rare thing when a show gets cancelled).
 And plus, it was created by one of the greatest minds in Hollywood (Joss Whedon, the mastermind behind Buffy, Angel, and Firefly).

-Brothers & Sisters is the only show that has ever truly managed to recreate the nuanced and touching dynamics that exist within a family.
+Brothers & Sisters is the only show that has ever truly managed to recreate the nuanced and touching dynamics that exist within a family (well, This Is Us is pretty close).
 Spearheaded by Sally Field and Calista Flockart, this outstanding family drama tugs at the heartstrings and never lets go.
 The show is five seasons long, and although the ending isn’t the greatest (neither is the last season in general), the first four are television gold.
 Highly recommended if you’ve got a whacky family who balance their time between arguing and loving the heck out of another.

 Forget about the cheesy and embarrassing title, because Desperate Housewives is still one of the wittiest and smartest shows ever made.
 The scripts are razor-sharp, the performances are impeccable, and the mysteries consistently engaging.
 I genuinely miss spending time in the batshit crazy world of Wisteria Lane and that’s a magnificent accomplishment.
 Here’s hoping Marc Cherry can create something as memorable in the coming years (while it’s amusing in a cheap sort of way, Devious Maids does not count).